 Speaking of navigation, the device comes with preloaded global maps optimised for bike-friendly routes and turn by turn navigation.

 Like its more expensive cousin, the Bolt features tons of training metrics, support for both ANT+ and Bluetooth, as well as WiFi for speedy uploads to Strava, Training Peaks or wherever else you’d like your rides to be stored.

-Packed full of navigational and training features, the Edge 1030 is supremely easy to use
+Packed full of navigational and training features, the Edge 1030 Plus is supremely easy to use

 Price: $600 / £500 / AU$750 | Connectivity: ANT+, Bluetooth, WiFi | Companion app: Yes | Navigation: Garmin Cycle Maps | Battery life: 20 hours | Colour screen: Yes | Screen size: 3.5in / 89mm

-The big computer on Garmin’s campus, the Edge 1030 has been the gold standard when it comes to cycling computers and navigation.
+The 1030 Plus represents Garmin's flagship model and the gold standard when it comes to bike computers and navigation.
+It's the largest in the brand's cycling range with exterior dimensions of 4.5in tall, 2.3in wide, and 0.8in thick.
 Utilising the brand's cycle maps, the 1030 guides you via Garmin's Trendline Popularity Routing, drawing from billions of miles of Garmin Connect ride data to guide you towards more bike-friendly routes.

 Being that this computer sits at the top of Garmin’s range, it’s no surprise it’s got every training bell and whistle the brand has to throw into a single unit and supports both ANT+ and Bluetooth sensors including power meters.

 Colour sceen and feature packed at a good price